Zoe/Lee Sin Deck Guide & Matchups

 - You want to have some units in your starting hand to defend yourself.
-Mountain Goat and Zoe are very high-priority units in mulligan, but Eye of the Dragon and Sparklefly can also be very helpful against aggressive matchups.
+Mountain Goat and Zoe are very high-priority units in mulligan.
+Eye of the Dragon and Sparklefly can also be very helpful against aggressive matchups.
 Mentor of the Stones can also be very strong alongside Sparklefly.

-- Lee Sin allows you to put a lot of pressure on your opponent pretty quickly, and is your best “removal” for their key unit.
-In most situations, he is a card you want to keep despite his cost, to make sure you have him when needed.
+- Lee Sin allows you to put a lot of pressure on your opponent pretty quickly and is your best “removal” for their key unit.
+In most matchups, he is a card you want to keep, to make sure you have him when needed.